What does annual compensation mean? (and 9 more up-to-date FAQ on employee compensation in the US)

 Quite simply, annual salary generally refers to the annual amount of money employees are paid for their work, and what other times might be called base pay.
 It doesn’t usually include variable pay or non-monetary types of compensation.

 Annual compensation, on the other hand, is the base salary added to the value of variable pay like bonuses and commissions, as well as non-monetary types of compensation, which might also be referred to as benefits or perks.
-Those could include health insurance, a dental plan, a 401(k) (or other retirement plans), equity, paid vacation time, tuition assistance, childcare, discounted parking, gym memberships and more.
+Those could include health insurance, a dental plan, a 401(k) (or other retirement plans), equity, paid vacation time, tuition assistance, childcare, discounted parking, gym memberships, and more.

 2. Are full-time, salaried employees paid for working overtime?

 According to the Fair Labor Standards Act, salaried employees who make at least minimum wage are classified as exempt.
 By definition, exempt employees are not entitled to overtime pay.
 That being said, it’s still beneficial to both the employee and employer to implement time tracking at work, regardless of whether employees are entitled to overtime payment or not.
-Effect time tracking allows for smarter decisions, better budgeting and more accurate projections.
+Effective time tracking allows for smarter decisions, better budgeting, and more accurate projections.

 3. Are all U.S. companies required to provide qualified health insurance to their employees?